MansionNET/QuizBot/README.md

 3. Type answers directly in the channel
 4. First correct answer wins the points
 5. Faster answers earn more points
+6. After each answer, a fun fact is shared

 #### Scoring System
 1. Base Points (1-10)